jonas97-lab/jonas97-lab/README.md

 ## Introduction

 Hi there 👋!
 My name is Jonas and I'm new to the web development scene.
-At this moment I've picked up a thing or two on HTML & CSS and now I'm making my way in Javascript.
+At this moment I've picked up a thing or two on HTML & CSS and recently I have started to learn JavaScript.
 I really enjoy learning front-end languages and frameworks like React.

 - 🔭 I’m currently working as a front-end developer for a digital agency
 - 🌱 I’m currently learning React